Heart Attacks in Women: Doctors Are Missing the Signs

 Heart Attack Misdiagnosis

 Physicians should not be overlooking less obvious symptoms of heart attacks in women.
 Misdiagnosis of a heart attack can lead to severe artery damage, future heart attacks, and death.
 When a heart attack happens, getting to the hospital quickly is essential because medical treatments for opening clogged arteries work best within the first hour after a heart attack begins.
-If a patient suffers a heart attack due to misdiagnosis, he/she can file a lawsuit based on negligence with an injury lawyer.
+If a patient suffers a heart attack due to misdiagnosis, he/she can file a lawsuit based on negligence with a medical malpractice lawyer.
 If the heart attack results in the death of the patient, family members can file a wrongful death lawsuit for damages.

 Many heart attack victims, especially women and young adults, are misdiagnosed because they do not fit the profile that medical professionals expect.
 Although heart attacks are common medical emergencies, many are misdiagnosed.
 When a heart attack is quickly diagnosed and treated, most patients recover successfully and lead a normal life.
 If left untreated, a heart attack can result in permanent disability or death.
 When the warning signs are missed, heart attack victims run a very high risk of losing their lives.